Final proposals

 This section presents Surrey County Council's final proposals for future reorganisation in Surrey, with their preferred option being to replace the twelve councils with two unitary councils.

-Read Surrey County Councils' Final Proposal (PDF 4.73MB)
+Read Surrey County Councils’ Two Unitary Proposal (PDF 4.73MB)